 • SPS will have all the major specialty units expected of a large agency – from surveillance, to gangs, to confidential informant units.

-• We have a progressive staffing policy in place.
-While we are building up to our full staffing complement, we are temporarily offering the ability for experienced officers to apply for lateral opportunities or promotions after 6 months of service with SPS.
+• We have a progressive staffing practice currently in place.
+While we are building up to our full staffing complement, SPS is temporarily offering the ability for experienced officers to apply for lateral opportunities or promotions after 6 months of service with SPS.

-• SPS is part of the Lower Mainland Integrated Teams, providing opportunities in forensics, police dogs, ERT, collision reconstruction, and homicides.
+• SPS will be part of the Lower Mainland Integrated Teams, providing opportunities in forensics, police dogs, ERT, collision reconstruction, and homicides.

 • Seniority at SPS is based on rank and start date.
 The earlier you join, the more opportunities you will have.